Klotzkette/Klotzkette/README.md

-> **⚖️ All Rights Reserved – Alle Rechte vorbehalten**
+> **⚖️ All Rights Reserved Worldwide – Alle Rechte weltweit vorbehalten**
 >
 > **English:**
-> All rights in the content, source code, documentation, and other materials published under this GitHub account are reserved by the account holder.
+> All rights in the content, source code, documentation, and other materials published under this GitHub account are reserved by the account holder worldwide.
-> No license, right of use, or permission of any kind — whether express or implied — is granted to any person or entity.
+> No license, right of use, or permission of any kind — whether express or implied — is granted to any person or entity anywhere in the world.
 > Any use, reproduction, modification, distribution, or other exploitation requires the prior written consent of the account holder.
-> In particular, the absence of a LICENSE file in any repository shall not be construed as a grant of any rights whatsoever.
+> The absence of a LICENSE file in any repository shall not be construed as a grant of any rights whatsoever.
 >
 > **Deutsch:**
-> Sämtliche Rechte an den Inhalten, dem Quellcode, der Dokumentation und allen sonstigen Materialien, die unter diesem GitHub-Konto veröffentlicht werden, sind dem Kontoinhaber vorbehalten (§§ 2, 7, 11 ff., 15 ff.
-UrhG).
+> Sämtliche Rechte an den Inhalten, dem Quellcode, der Dokumentation und allen sonstigen Materialien, die unter diesem GitHub-Konto veröffentlicht werden, sind dem Kontoinhaber weltweit vorbehalten.
-> Es wird keinerlei Lizenz, Nutzungsrecht oder Genehmigung — weder ausdrücklich noch stillschweigend — an irgendeine Person oder Organisation erteilt (§ 31 Abs.
-5 UrhG — Zweckübertragungslehre).
+> Es wird keinerlei Lizenz, Nutzungsrecht oder Genehmigung — weder ausdrücklich noch stillschweigend — an irgendeine Person oder Organisation erteilt.
 > Jede Nutzung, Vervielfältigung, Bearbeitung, Verbreitung oder sonstige Verwertung bedarf der vorherigen schriftlichen Zustimmung des Kontoinhabers.
-> Insbesondere ist das Fehlen einer LICENSE-Datei in einem Repository nicht als Einräumung irgendwelcher Rechte auszulegen.
+> Das Fehlen einer LICENSE-Datei in einem Repository ist nicht als Einräumung irgendwelcher Rechte auszulegen.
 ---

 # Hey, I'm Klotzkette